Targeted therapy for vulvar cancer

 Targeted therapy uses drugs to target specific molecules (such as proteins) on cancer cells or inside them.
 These molecules help send signals that tell cells to grow or divide.
 By targeting these molecules, the drugs stop the growth and spread of cancer cells and limit harm to normal cells.
 Targeted therapy may also be called molecular targeted therapy.

-You may have targeted therapy to:
+You may have targeted therapy to treat metastatic or recurrent vulvar cancer.

 Types of targeted therapy